 The Mawson Trail is a great introduction to the getting-off-the-main-road mountain bike expedition.
 It’s easy to get to, just start pedalling down outside the Festival Centre but then again getting back from Blinman is more of an issue.
 The Mawson is scenic, starts with plenty of services and budget accommodation nearby but then edges more remote.
 2 weeks should be sufficient taster to encourage further little adventures.

-The Munda Biddi and Tasmanian Trails are roller coasters with plenty of huff and puff and the occasional push-a-thon and needing off-road mountain bike skills.
+The Munda Biddi Trail and Tasmanian Trail are roller coasters with plenty of huff and puff and the occasional push-a-thon and needing off-road mountain bike skills.
 The often rugged road surface through the Jutpurra (Gregory) National Park makes this a challenging ride in places.